piface/pifacecommon/docs/installation.rst

 Enable GPIO access
 ^^^^^^^^^^^^^^^^^^
 Interrupts work by monitoring the GPIO pins.
-You'll need to give the user *pi* access to these by adding the following udev rule to ``/etc/udev/rules.d/51-gpio.rules``::
+You'll need to give the user *pi* access to these by adding the following udev rule (all on one line) to ``/etc/udev/rules.d/51-gpio.rules``::

     SUBSYSTEM=="gpio*", PROGRAM="